 - Gas stove vs. electric

-Prioritize your “wants” list like you did for your “needs” list.
-If you find multiple houses in your budget that fit your needs list, you’ll have a prioritized wants list to help you choose the winner.
+Prioritize your "wants" list as you did for your "needs" list.
+If you find multiple houses in your budget that fit your needs list, you'll have a prioritized wants list to help you choose the winner.